Abukar-1000/finiteStateGame/README.md

 This is a single player version of the game MAFIA, by yours truely Abukar Djama. <br>
 Click [HERE](https://main--keen-raindrop-d78e24.netlify.app/) to launch the game.

+## General Overview of Structure

 ## Graph Diagram
 ![Graph](/public/graph.png)

-## General Overview of Structure
 All the files below can be found in the src folder. <br>
-All files have been commented such that there are no confusions. <br>
+All files have been commented for convinience. <br>

 1. myTools.js
     * This is where I have created the story line for the game ( as a class )